If you want to learn how to use your imagination in creative writing, the easiest way is through writing exercises.

 Best of Luck with your writing

 P.S.
-All the exercises and information is provided freely and all I ask is that if you like it, share it, or even leave a comment in the box.
-I love hearing from other writers do my best to reply to everyone.
+Before you go, don’t forget to like, share, or leave a comment in the box.
+I love hearing from other writers and I do my best to reply to everyone.